gpt-engineer-org/gpt-engineer/README.md

 ## Project philosophy
 - Simple to get value
 - Flexible and easy to add new own "AI steps".
-See `steps.py`.
+See `steps.py`
 - Incrementally build towards a user experience of:
-  1. high level prompting
+  1. high-level prompting
   2. giving feedback to the AI that it will remember over time
 - Fast handovers back and forth between AI and human
 - Simplicity, all computation is "resumable" and persisted to the filesystem